The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 With the health of their citizens at stake, governments are investing enormous sums of money into vaccine research and development, and to prepare for manufacturing and distributing what will likely need to be hundreds of millions of doses necessary to keep infection at bay.

-In the U.S., the Trump administration has unveiled "Operation Warp Speed," pledging billions of dollars of funding and support for an initial, and as yet unconfirmed, slate of candidates.
+In the U.S., the Trump administration has unveiled "Operation Warp Speed," so far pledging more than $8 billion in funding and support for seven candidates.

 There's no guarantee the first successful vaccine will come from the U.S., however.
-Some of the leading candidates are being developed overseas, with projects by China's CanSino Biologics and the University of Oxford in the U.K. the furthest along.
+Some of the leading candidates are being developed overseas, with projects by the University of Oxford in the U.K. and China's CanSino Biologics the furthest along.

 The rest of the world might not be so lucky.

-As Emory University vaccines expert Walter Orenstein said in an interview with BioPharma Dive, "It's not like we can expect 7 billion doses the day after licensure so we can vaccinate the whole world."
+"It's not like we can expect 7 billion doses the day after licensure so we can vaccinate the whole world," said Emory University vaccines expert Walter Orenstein.
 Yet, to truly curb circulation of the SARS-CoV-2 virus in humans, getting vaccines to nations wealthy and poor will be a vital mission.

 One of the great allures of messenger RNA technology — an unproven approach that instructs cells to produce specific proteins — is that it can be used to make a vaccine much faster than traditional methods.
 Moderna's experimental coronavirus vaccine is proof.

 The vaccine went from a computer design in January to human study in just three months, making Moderna the first U.S. company to reach that point.
 Since then, Moderna has kept up its record pace.
-Snippets of Phase 1 data came in late May, as did the start of a mid-stage trial.
-A final study could begin in July, making the company's efforts one the best hopes for a vaccine that might be available by Operation Warp Speed's hyper-aggressive timeline.
+Snippets of Phase 1 results came in late May, as did the start of a mid-stage trial.
+A Phase 3 study began on July 27, making the company's efforts one the best hopes for a vaccine that might be available by Operation Warp Speed's hyper-aggressive timeline.

 Moderna shares have climbed to all-time highs as the closely-watched program has progressed.
 But much still needs to go right.
 No mRNA vaccine has been proven to prevent disease, and none have been manufactured and distributed at scale, let alone during a pandemic.